Scholarships for Transfer Applicants

 Residents outside of Vermont

-Students who have earned 18 credits or less and have achieved academic excellence together with above average standardized test scores will receive an Honors Student designation in addition to their scholarship.
-Honors designees will participate in honors coursework, and have opportunities with honors housing, priority registration, and to contribute to Honors Council.
+Students who have earned 18 credits or less and have achieved academic excellence, together with above-average standardized test scores if optionally submitted, will receive an Honors Student designation in addition to their scholarship.
+Honors designees will participate in honors coursework and have opportunities with honors housing, priority registration, and to contribute to Honors Council.

 Academic Program Scholarships

-A select number of scholarships are available to all entering students in the English, marching band, music and Spanish programs.
+A select number of scholarships are available to all entering students in the English, marching band, and music programs.
 Recipients are selected by department faculty and an audition is required for music.
 The award of $2,500 per year is renewable for up to four years of continuous full-time enrollment at Castleton provided the student maintains a 2.5/4.0 grade point average and remains in good standing in the applicable program.

 Any individual who can provide proof of valedictorian status from a regionally accredited or state-approved public or independent high school will be eligible for the full tuition Valedictorian Scholarship and may be invited to participate in honors programming.
 Class ranking must be provided on an official high school transcript.
 Conditions do apply, including a 3.0/4.0 cumulative GPA requirement for renewal.
 Contact admissions for details.

-Maple Scholarship recipients must initially meet eligibility requirements of the Castleton Achievement Scholarship, having completed a rigorous curriculum completed with success as determined by Castleton Admissions (and achieved satisfactory standardized test scores for students who have earned less than 18 credits).
+Maple Scholarship recipients must initially meet eligibility requirements of the Castleton Achievement Scholarship, having completed a rigorous curriculum completed with success as determined by Castleton Admissions.

 Recipients must live on campus to receive this scholarship.
 Recipients who choose to live off-campus at some point, they will then receive the scholarship they would have received (if applicable) if they were not from a qualifying category.
 Conditions do apply.
 Please contact admissions for full details.